ULCSC/ULCSC.github.io/_posts/2025-02-25-Student_Resources.md

-Here is a collection of resources you as students have for free the CS club is providing installation instructions, but there are many external resources you as students have access to aswell
+Here is a collection of resources you as students have for free the CS club is providing installation instructions, but there are many external resources you as students have access to aswell.

-## Included Resources

-- We are including guides to setting up your workspace whether you are on Windows or MacOS.
-- We are including a guide for the plethora of terminal commands.

 ## Education / Quality of Life